closeio/tasktiger/README.rst

   the task execution behavior.
 The default implementation is available in `tasktiger.runner.DefaultRunner`.
 The following behavior can be achieved:

-  - Execute specific code before or after the task is executed (while forked), or customize the way task functions are called in either single or batch processing.
+  - Execute specific code before or after the task is executed (in the forked child process), or customize the way task functions are called in either single or batch processing.

     Note that if you want to execute specific code for all tasks, you should use the ``CHILD_CONTEXT_MANAGERS`` configuration option.

   - Control the hard timeout behavior of a task.

-  - Execute specific code after a task is failing permanently.
+  - Execute specific code in the main worker process after a task failed permanently.

   This is an advanced feature and the interface and requirements of the runner class can change in future TaskTiger versions.